jerome-perera/Determining-Key-Factors-in-Movie-Success/README.md

 These are extracted using the predict_proba() function in each sk-learn NB implementation.
 Next steps would include trying further models such as ensemble learning, deep learning, Random Forest, and other methods.
 This could include applying regression instead of binary classification on the profit data to investigate if regression is more successful than binary classification for predicting profitability.

-##### **Logistic Regression:**

 ##### **Random Forest:**

-The next supervised learning method we used was Random Forest, a method typically used in classification.
+The next supervised learning method we used was Random Forest [^11], a method typically used in classification.
 Random Forest is an ensemble approach that essentially uses a large number of individual decision trees to determine classification.
 In the case of our implementation, the Random Forest’s classification will use the features to predict a movie as either profitable or not.

 To implement Random Forest, we used the overall dataset (after preprocessing), and broke it up into an X and y dataset.
 The X dataset consisted of all the preprocessed data, except the features titled ‘revenue’, ‘profit’, ‘title’, and ‘id’.
 Revenue and profit were dropped, because these are essentially our target.
 Title and ID were removed, because they are strings that are irrelevant to generating decision trees.
 The y dataset consisted of simply our target variable, ‘profit’.
 From here, we further broke this data down into training (80%) and test (20%) sets.
 Finally, we used this data to fit our Random Forest Classifier.

 ##### **Regression Methods:**

+For regression, we used the ensemble learning method gradient boosting [^12] and multiperceptron neural networks [^13]

 #### **Unsupervised Learning:**

 ###### **Gower Distance:**
-Unsupervised learning will be utilized to look for patterns in the movies utilizing clustering, or to deal with outlier movies with anomaly detection methods.
-Gower distance[^4] could be useful to deal with both the categorical and numerical data present.
+Unsupervised learning will be utilized to look for patterns in the movies utilizing clustering,  Gower distance[^4] was  used to deal with both the categorical and numerical data present.

 ###### **Multidimensional Scaling:**
-For unsupervised learning we used metric multidimensional spacing (MDS) which models similarity based on a distance metric.
+For unsupervised learning we used metric multidimensional spacing (MDS) [^14] which models similarity based on a distance metric.
 Metric MDS provides a lower dimensional view of the dataset, usually with two dimensions and works by double centering the input matrix and then performing singular value decomposition.
 For the distance metric, we used the gower distance which measures how different data points are.

 ### **Results and Discussion:**